The Cathedral of Havana

 A Singular Temple

-We have already said that one of the effigies inside the temple devoted to Saint Christopher, one of the four protector saints of the city, patron of Havana, was converted into the Afro-Cuban orisha ggayú Solá, supreme defender of weaks.
-Therefore it's not strange that we can find several offerings in the Afro-Cuban yoruba religion.
+We have already said that one of the effigies inside the temple is devoted to Saint Christobal, one of the four protector saints of the city, patron of Havana, was converted into the Afro-Cuban orisha ggayú Solá, supreme defender of weaks.
+Therefore it's not strange to find several offerings in the Afro-Cuban yoruba religion.

-Anyway this mix of religions will not prevent the Cathedral to be a place essentially catholic, but still its doors are kept open to the religious world in general and to all those wanting to enter the holy place, on condition they respect the peace and quietness the devoted need inside that majestic edification.
+Anyway this mix of religions will not prevent the Cathedral from be a place essentially catholic, but still its doors are kept open to the religious world in general and to all those wanting to enter the holy place, assuming that they respect the peace and quietness the devoted need inside that majestic edification.

 The Cathedral and the Surroundings